The transformation of IT support: helping people to help themselves

 I’ve talked about the technology involved in creating a ‘self-serve’ IT service desk, but in order to make this work, you need cultural change too.

 When I talk to customer stakeholders about this they’re still asking the wrong questions.
 I still see RFPs asking about average handling times, first call resolution and call pick up.
-At this stage, I have to ask, “what does that all mean to the bottom line of your organisation”?
+At this stage, I have to ask, “what does that all mean to the bottom line of your organization”?

 The key element to any support service now is value.